Healthy Pregnancy & Birth

 What RhoGAM Contains

 • Thimerosal (mercury preservative) — multi-dose vials of RhoGAM contain thimerosal.
-This is a source of mercury exposure during pregnancy.
-Single-dose, preservative-free formulations exist and should be specifically requested.
+This is a documented source of mercury exposure during pregnancy.
+A single-dose, preservative-free formulation exists.
+This site does not recommend any injectable product — this is information to have.

 • Human plasma — RhoGAM is derived from human blood and carries theoretical risk of transmitting infectious agents, including viruses.
 The product insert acknowledges this risk.